MEng|Undergraduate

 12 weeks

-This module will introduce fundamental concepts in cyber security, including vulnerabilities, threats and attacks, principles of secure design, and cryptography.
+This module will cover fundamental concepts in cyber security and systems security.
 By the end of this module students should grasp the core principles of secure information system design, be aware of the current threats and challenges to the security of information systems, data, and services, and understand the application of cryptographic algorithms for confidentiality, integrity, and authentication.

 • Security and Vulnerability